0cjs/sedoc/8bit/msx/address-decoding.md

               FE  "   2   "       "      "    (BIOS default 01)
               FD  "   1   "       "      "    (BIOS default 02)
               FC  "   0   "       "      "    (BIOS default 03)
+            † Usually readable on internal memory mappers; carts may or may not be readable.
+If two are readable, system damage may result due to read-back of differing values for unused bits.

     F8-FF   MSX1: reserved